Sunken Gardens (Florida): Chilean flamingos

 In 2016, Sunken Gardens acquired a new young flock of 20 flamingos from the San Antonio Zoo.
 They joined elderly flamingo residents, George and Lucy, the two remaining Chilean flamingos from the original 17 bird flock that have been on exhibit since 1956.
 The new flamingos were purchased with funds raised by a nonprofit group, Flamingos Forever, composed of volunteers.
 Additionally, the city purchased a $30,000 nighttime enclosure for the new flock.
-Flamingos Forever changed their name to Sunken Gardens Forever, after the acquisition of the new flock, and St. Petersburg Mayor Rick Kriseman named May "Sunken Gardens Forever Appreciation Month" in St. Petersburg, FL, in honor of their fundraising efforts.
+Flamingos Forever changed their name to Sunken Gardens Forever, after the acquisition of the new flock, and St. Petersburg Mayor Rick Kriseman named May "Sunken Gardens Forever Appreciation Month" in honor of their fundraising efforts.

 Parrots

 Sunken Gardens also houses 11 parrots.
 Five macaws, four Amazons, and two cockatoos live in the garden.
 Additionally, a kookaburra also resides on the premises.
 All twelve of the birds are rescues and were acquired after their previous owners died or could no longer provide care for them.
 Bobbie Sue is a yellow-headed amazon who is over 30 years old.
-There is Mindy, who is a white umbrella cockatoo that’s around 30.
+There is Mindy, who is a white umbrella cockatoo that's around 30.
 Coconut, a 20-year-old macaw, was one of the more recent birds acquired by the gardens.
-There is also Mitch, an 8-year-old Major Mitchell’s cockatoo.
+There is also Mitch, an 8-year-old Major Mitchell's cockatoo.
 In recent years, staff stated that Mitch has become agreeable and will occasionally play “peekaboo” with staff or visitors.